sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		"type": "TimeDimension",
 		"conceptIdentity": "urn:sdmx:org.sdmx.infomodel.conceptscheme.Concept=ECB:ECB_CONCEPTS(1.0).TIME_PERIOD",
 		"localRepresentation": {
-			"textFormat": {
+			"format": {
-				# timeDimension textFormat object #
+				# timeDimension format object #
 			}
 		}
 	}

-##### timeDimensionTextFormat
+##### timeDimensionFormat

 *Object* *optional*.
-The timeDimension textFormat only allows time based format and specifies a default ObservationalTimePeriod representation and facets of a start and end time.
+The timeDimension format only allows time based format and specifies a default ObservationalTimePeriod representation and facets of a start and end time.

 * endTime - *String* *optional*.
 End time for the time dimension.
 * startTime - *String* *optional*.
 Start time for the time dimension.
-* textType - *String* *optional*.
+* dataType - *String* *optional*.
 Any of the following values: ObservationalTimePeriod, StandardTimePeriod, BasicTimePeriod, GregorianTimePeriod, GregorianYear, GregorianYearMonth, GregorianDay, ReportingTimePeriod, ReportingYear, ReportingSemester, ReportingTrimester, ReportingQuarter, ReportingMonth, ReportingWeek, ReportingDay, DateTime, TimeRange.
 * sentinelValues - *Array* *optional*.
 When present, the sentinelValues array indicates that sentinel values are defined for the text format.
 Each *[sentinelValue](#sentinelvalue)* object indicates a reserved value in an otherwise open value domain that holds a specific meaning.

 Example: